Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 #### Jest

-Jest is a JavaScript unit testing framework, used by Facebook to test services and React applications.
+[Jest](https://jestjs.io/docs/en/getting-started) is a JavaScript unit testing framework, used by Facebook to test services and React applications.

 #### Enzyme

-Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components’ output.
+[Enzyme](https://airbnb.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components’ output.

 #### Snapshot testing

 Snapshot tests are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

-We have a wrapper in `test-helpers` called `renderWithTheme` that gives the snapshot access to theme variables, this ensures if a theme variable is changed then each component snaphsot that subscribes to that variable will fail and alert the developer to the effect.
+We have a wrapper in `test-helpers` called `renderWithTheme` that gives the [Test Renderer snapshot](https://reactjs.org/docs/test-renderer.html) access to theme variables, this ensures if a theme variable is changed then each component snaphsot that subscribes to that variable will fail and alert the developer to the effect.

 #### React testing library
-During the project and the emergence of React hooks the `react-testing-library` by Ken C Dodds has become a recommended way to test stateful components.
+During the project and the emergence of React hooks the [react-testing-library](https://github.com/testing-library/react-testing-library) by Ken C Dodds has become a recommended way to test stateful components.
 This was used for it's simplicity in the `finder` component towards the end of the project and could be utilised more moving forward.

 ## Analytics